Bob Mortimer: Partnership with Vic Reeves

-On 17 November 2007, Mortimer appeared as Reeves' hairdresser, Carl, in the weekly radio sketch show on BBC Radio 2 entitled Vic Reeves' House Arrest.
+On 17 November 2007, Mortimer appeared as Reeves' hairdresser, Carl, in the weekly radio sketch show on BBC Radio 2 titled Vic Reeves' House Arrest.

 On 27 February 2008, Reeves announced that he and Mortimer were working together on a new sitcom about superheroes who get their powers through a malfunctioning telegraph pole.

 In November 2013, Reeves and Mortimer filmed episodes of a new BBC sitcom, House of Fools, also featuring Matt Berry (as Beef), Morgana Robinson (as Julie) and Dan Skinner (as Bosh).

 In October 2015, the pair cancelled the first leg of their live tour, 25 Year of Reeves and Mortimer: The Poignant Moments, after Mortimer underwent an emergency triple heart bypass.

 On 29 December 2017, Mortimer and Reeves starred in a relaunch and new singular episode of their comedy Big Night Out for the BBC.
 The show has been remade and subsequently renamed to Vic and Bob's Big Night Out.
 The episode remained true to the classic Big Night Out formula and was composed of various comedy songs, skits, characters and sketches.
 This was the first time the Big Night Out series had featured Mortimer's name in the title.
 A full series of Vic and Bob's Big Night Out began on BBC Four in November 2018.